Download Festival: France

 Returning for its second year, Download Festival France takes place just south of Paris the same weekend as the Donington event.
 So far five bands have been announced including headliners System Of A Down, Linkin Park, and Green Day the lineup reads as follows:

 Spain

 Download Festival Madrid is a brand new member of the rock and metal festival family, taking place in the Spanish capital.
 After hosting a Parisian edition of the festival for the first time last year, the iconic festival spreads its reach even further in 2017, establishing a new outpost in Madrid.

 2018

 The 2018 event has been confirmed for the weekend of 8, 9 & 10 June 2018.
 On 6 November Ozzy Osbourne was announced as the first headliner, with Avenged Sevenfold and Guns N' Roses being announced on 8 and 10 November.

 Donington

 Australia

 It has been confirmed that Live Nation, Unified and Secret Sounds will take the UK-founded rock festival to Melbourne's Flemington Racecourse on Saturday 24 March 2018.
 This will be a one-day event and the line-up is to be announced on Thursday 9 November.
+There were talks for the "Black Stage" to be headlined by Linkin Park, but the deal was never finalized due to the death of Chester Bennington.